Kotlin/dataframe/docs/StardustDocs/topics/pivot.md

 <dataFrame src="org.jetbrains.kotlinx.dataframe.samples.api.Analyze.pivot.html"/>
 <!---END-->

-To pivot several columns at once, you can combine them using `and` or `then` infix function:
+To pivot several columns at once you can combine them using `and` or `then` infix function:
 * `and` will pivot columns independently
 * `then` will create column hierarchy from combinations of values from pivoted columns